 It has complete programmability meaning that you can set macros to any key.
-On the downside, its cord is not detachable but for its price you can't have everything.
+On the downside, its cord is not detachable but given the price, its an acceptable compromise.

-How we chose the best keyboards for programmers
+How we test the best keyboards for programmers

-Responsive: every programmer has his own liking of tactile feedback and keycap type.
+Responsiveness: Every programmer has their own liking of tactile feedback and keycap type.
 A good tactile feedback helps reduce typos and improves productivity.

-Customizable: power developers will like programmable keyboards with custom keys that can be programmed to launch certain code editor features and actions.
+Customization: Power users need programmable keyboards with custom keys that can be modified to launch certain code editor features and actions.
 Others like extending the customization to keycaps as well.

 Mechanical keyboards with easily replaceable keycaps allow switching the layout from the standard QWERTY.
 There's the complex-to-learn yet easy-on-your-fingers "DVORAK" layout, or the new "Colemak" layout which can simply be described as "QWERTY that has been fixed for speed typing".